top of page

 Solid coats of gray (blue), black, mahogany and tawny, and the lighter and darker shades of these colors.
 Some brindling allowable in all colors.
 When present, brindling must be tan (reverse brindle).
 There may be solid white markings on the chest, throat area from chin to chest, underside of the body, penis sheath, backs of the pasterns, and on the toes.
 There may be white hairs at the back of the wrists.

-• Disqualifications: White markings on any part of the body not mentioned as allowed
+• Disqualifications: White markings on any part of the body not mentioned as allowed.

 Gait